codemagic-ci-cd/codemagic-docs/content/custom-scripts/load-firebase-configuration.md

         echo $ANDROID_FIREBASE_SECRET | base64 --decode > $FCI_BUILD_DIR/android/app/google-services.json
         echo $IOS_FIREBASE_SECRET | base64 --decode > $FCI_BUILD_DIR/ios/Runner/GoogleService-Info.plist

-    In case your project is in a nested folder structure, you need to reflect it.
-It can be done like
+    In case your project is in a nested folder structure, it has to be reflected and the script should be following:

         #!/usr/bin/env sh
         set -e # exit on first failed command